Hermine Dudley

 Hermine Dudley (née Jahns; born 1890) was an American woman who, in 1909 at age 19, accompanied Alice Huyler Ramsey when she became the first woman to drive across the United States.
-She later married Pendleton Dudley and was the mother of the choreographer Jane Dudley.
+She later married Pendleton Dudley and was the mother of the composer Margaret Purcell and choreographer Jane Dudley.

 The 1995 juvenile historical fiction book Coast to Coast with Alice is told in her voice.